Pronated to Supinated Grip Ring Pull-Up

 • Core Activation: Requires core engagement to maintain stability and control throughout the movement, contributing to core strength and stability.

-• Portability: Gymnastics rings are lightweight and portable, allowing for workouts virtually anywhere.
+• Portability: Performable on gymnastics rings, lightweight and portable, enabling workouts virtually anywhere.

 Variations:

-• Pronated to Neutral Grip Ring Pull-Up: Incorporate a transition from a pronated to a neutral grip during the movement for additional variation and muscle engagement.
+• Pronated to Neutral Grip Ring Pull-Up: Incorporate a transition from a pronated (overhand) grip to a neutral (palm facing each other) grip during the movement, engaging the biceps and brachioradialis in different degrees.

-• Weighted Pronated to Supinated Grip Ring Pull-Up: Increase the intensity by adding resistance with a weight belt or holding a dumbbell between the feet for advanced practitioners.
+• Weighted Pronated to Supinated Grip Ring Pull-Up: Increase the intensity by adding resistance with a weight vest, a weight belt and weights, ankle weight, or holding a dumbbell between the feet for advanced practitioners.

 How to perform Pronated to Supinated Grip Ring Pull-Ups:

-• Starting Position: Hang from gymnastics rings with arms fully extended and palms facing away from you (pronated grip).
-Engage your core to maintain a hollow body position, keeping your legs together and extended in front of you.
+• Starting Position: Hang from the gymnastics rings with arms fully extended and pronated grip.
+Engage your core and keep your legs together.

-• Execution: Pull yourself up towards the rings while transitioning your hands from a pronated grip to a supinated grip (palms facing you) at the top of the movement.
-Lower yourself back down to the starting position while transitioning your hands back to the pronated grip.
+• Execution: Initiate the movement by depressing your shoulders and pulling yourself upward towards the rings, focusing on pulling your elbows down towards your sides.
+As you pull, transition your hands from a pronated to a supinated grip.
+Hold the top position briefly, then lower yourself back to the starting position with control while transitioning your hands back to the pronated grip.

 Breathing Technique: